Pâtisserie

-A pâtisserie (/fr/), pasticceria in Italian, patisserie in French or pastry shop in English, is a type of bakery that specializes in pastries and sweets.
-In French, the word pâtisserie also denotes a pastry as well as pastry-making.
+A pâtisserie (/fr/; pasticceria in Italian; pastry shop or patisserie in English) is a type of bakery that specializes in sweet baked goods and desserts.
+In French, the word pâtisserie also denotes the goods that they make as well as the production of them.

-While the making and selling of pastries may often be only one part of the activity of a bakery, (Note: boulangerie; bakkerij; Bäckerei) in some countries pâtisserie or its equivalents are legally controlled titles which may only be used by bakeries that employ a licensed "master pastry chef" (maître pâtissier; meester banketbakker; Konditormeister).
+While the making and selling of sweet baked goods and desserts may often be only one part of the activity of a bakery, (Note: boulangerie; bakkerij; Bäckerei) in some countries pâtisserie or its equivalents are legally controlled titles which may only be used by bakeries that employ a licensed "master pastry chef" (maître pâtissier; meester banketbakker; Konditormeister).
 For example, in France and Belgium, the maître pâtissier is a pastry chef who has completed a lengthy training process, typically an apprenticeship, and passed a written examination.
+The term has become more widespread in English language due to the British TV programme The Great British Bake Off, which has a Pâtisserie week as one of its baking rounds.

 In other countries

 Europe

 In Britain, morning goods are pastries, scones, and other products which are baked and sold fresh each day.

 In Croatia, the term slastičarnica is used to denote a patisserie that makes cakes and sweet pastries.
 The word pekarnica is used for a bakery that bakes savory products such as bread as well as savory and sweet rolls.

 In France and Canada, the term pâtisserie also refers to the pastries produced by a pâtissier.
 Mass-produced pastries are also sometimes called pâtisserie.

 In Holland, banketbakkerij.
 The word banketgebak is used for the confections sold in such an establishment.

 In Hungary, the term cukrászda is used to refer to a pâtisserie.